Easiest Fork-Tender Oven Brisket Recipe

 How To Make This Fork-Tender Oven Brisket

-- Add the remaining ingredients to the pot and bring it to a boil.
+- Add the slurry to the pot and cook until the gravy thickens

-- Slice the brisket, pour the gravy over it, and serve.
+- Slice the brisket and spoon the gravy over the top

 Commonly Asked Questions